tummychow/go-dep-mgmt/README.md

 - `godep update` to move vendored versions forward to the current global versions.
 Sorta the opposite of restore.
 - `godep get` is recursive godep-aware `go get`.
 It installs packages globally, but it'll invoke godep for any of those packages that use godep.

+One pecularity of godep that I can think of, looking at this documentation, is that you write your project without using it, and then `save` the deps partway in.
+The advantage of this approach, I guess, is that it makes it easier to drop godep into an existing project.
+In the transition period we're in right now (moving from vendoring by hand to an ecosystem of tools), that could be a big benefit.
+But I personally prefer to declare the exact dependencies myself if possible, and let the tool bring my worldview into reality.
+It appears that workflow would be possible with godep as well, but I haven't tried.

 ## [gom](https://github.com/mattn/gom)

+Made by mattn, a prolific gopher as far as GitHub is concerned.
+It's styled after bundler in a lot of respects.
+The "Gomfile" has an odd, ruby-esque syntax, familiar for Bundler users (but out of place in a Go environment if you ask me).
+One interesting feature of the Gomfile is that you can specify a command to get the code, if it's not `go-get`able (eg some random tarball on the internet somewhere).
+It seems this command is arbitrary, so you can more easily interface with packages that aren't in hosted version control.

+Anyway once you have your gomfile, gom works mostly like bundler.
+Just remember that, in Go, we don't really have an analogous concept for `Gemfile.lock`. `Gemfile.lock` depends on the existence of a central repository, which really doesn't exist in Go.
+Plus, keeping the actual code of other people's repositories in your own project is a safety measure in case they take their stuff off GitHub in six months.
+You never know.

+- `gom install` to bring your Gomfile deps into an `_vendor` directory
+- `gom build`, `gom test` instead of `go build`, `go test`
+- `gom exec` looks like it splices the vendor directory into your GOPATH, for any other GOPATH-related commands you need

+Curiously, there is no `gom update` to serve as the parallel of `gom install`.
+I'm not sure such a command would be meaningful though, since we don't have a `Gomfile.lock`.
+(The point of `bundle install` is that it acknowledges an existing Gemfile.lock if there is one, where as `bundle update` will intentionally step around it and perform a conservative update.)

 ## [gpm](https://github.com/pote/gpm)